114th Congress

 Bipartisan legislation by Rep. Mike Thompson (D-St. Helena) meant to improve the Medicare Advantage program for seniors passed the House by voice vote, Thompson's office announced Thursday.

 WASHINGTON, D.C. – Congressman Mike Thompson Griffith (D-CA) was joined today by Reps.
 Morgan Griffith (R-VA), Joyce Beatty (D-OH), James Sensenbrenner (R-WI), and Gregg Harper (R-MS in introducing the Furthering Access to Stroke Telemedicine (FAST) Act (H.R.
 2799).
+This bipartisan bill expands access to stroke telemedicine (also called "telestroke") treatment in Medicare, and has earned the support of the American Heart Association/American Stroke Association and the American Academy of Neurology.

 A bill introduced by U.S. Representatives Mike Thompson, D-Napa, and Diane Black, R-Tenn., would simplify the Affordable Health Care Act for businesses, the two members of Congress said.